 Drive is not for everyone.
 Ask most filmmakers and you will find that Drive is in most’s top three.
 I will not recommend this movie to many, but for me, this is not only the most aesthetically pleasing movie I have ever seen, but has a very subtle meaning that you will have to dig for to understand as well as several very purposefully subdued performances.
 I love this movie and it will continue to inspire my visual style for a long time.

 Thanks for reading.
-This list is constantly changing and even more movies that I have seen this year will likely make the list eventually, but until then, here are my honorable mentions (all of which I would consider personal favorites): Nightcrawler, Whiplash, The Descendants, Super 8, The Way Way Back, X2: Xmen United, Matchstick Men, Pirates of the Carribean: Curse of the Black Pearl, Hot Fuzz, Toy Story, The Book of Eli, No Country for Old Men, Fargo, Guardians of the Galaxy, Ferris Bueller’s Day Off, The Breakfast Club, Skyfall, There Will Be Blood, and School of Rock.
+This list is constantly changing and even more movies that I have seen this year will likely make the list eventually, but until then, here are my honorable mentions (all of which I would consider personal favorites): Nightcrawler, Whiplash, The Descendants, Super 8, The Way Way Back, X2: Xmen United, Matchstick Men, Pirates of the Carribean: Curse of the Black Pearl, Hot Fuzz, Scott Pilgrim vs. The World, Toy Story, The Book of Eli, No Country for Old Men, Fargo, Guardians of the Galaxy, Ferris Bueller’s Day Off, The Breakfast Club, Skyfall, There Will Be Blood, and School of Rock.